monkin77/feup-comp/README.md

 }
 ```

-And get the Jasmin code:
+We end up with the Jasmin code:

 ```j
 .method public continuousSwitchCase(I)I